Choltz95/chesterholtz.me/_posts/2015-8-10-image_estimation.md

 }
 </pre>

 I think I am done for now with this project, but it would be interesting to experiment with other metrics of image similarity.
 I noticed github's own document similarity metric includes images.
 It might be fun to look up what algorithm they use.
-I uncleded some useful links on the github page as starting points for reading.
+I incleded some useful links on the github page as starting points for reading.

 [1]: http://rogeralsing.com/2008/12/07/genetic-programming-evolution-of-mona-lisa/
 [2]: https://github.com/Choltz95/image_estimation